 Photograph of Durham Cathedral and Castle high above the river, with green trees on the riverbanks and Framwellgate Bridge in the foreground

-Built by the people of Durham after the Norman invasion Durham Castle and Cathedral World Heritage Site is an awe-inspiring sight and is remarkably well-preserved.
-It’s a special place.
-Not a ruin, but the living and working heart of this historic city.
-Originally part palace, part fortress, this has been a place of worship and scholarship for 1000 years, with a world-leading university and a chorister school since 1414.
+Built after the Norman invasion of 1066 Durham Castle and Cathedral is an awe-inspiring sight.
+Once part palace, part fortress, this has been a place of worship and learning for 1000 years, with a world-leading university and a chorister school since 1414.